Abuja Light Rail: History

+The service has restarted in May 2024.
+While inspecting the project in January 2024, FCT Minister, Nyesom Wike, expressed concerns regarding the 'design quality' of the project:From what I have seen, the designs are very poor.
+Whoever may have approved the designs is unfair to Nigerians.

+I’ve told CCECC that this kind of design is not even acceptable in their own country and if I had known before now, I would not have promised Mr. President that it would be ready.

+The conceptualisation is not the best, but again what do you do?
+This is what is on the ground.
+We have to see how we can finish it on time.In April 2024, Wike announced that the project was 97% complete, and was set to be re-launched in May.
+The minister later added that passengers of the metro will not be charged during its first two months of operation.
+During the official re-launch of the project, the President of Nigeria, Bola Tinubu, extended the period for free travel until the end of 2024.

 Operations

 Upon opening in 2018, only the section between Abuja Metro Station and the Airport was operational, with an intermediate station at Idu.
 The remaining nine stations were originally scheduled to begin operations in 2020.

 The rolling stock used for this line initially consisted of only three diesel rail coaches.
 A further three were scheduled to be delivered in mid-2020.

 From the opening, the rail line operated on a significantly reduced timetable in comparison to other worldwide light rail systems; with three daily departures from Idu to Abuja Metro Station, with two running the full length to the airport, on weekdays only.
 The delivery of further rolling stock was anticipated to provide services every thirty minutes.

 Network

 The first part of the network was commissioned on July 12, 2018, and three stations opened in this first phase.
-An asterisk refers to stations subsequently opened.

 Yellow line

 The Yellow line travels from Abuja's Central Business District to Nnamdi Azikiwe International Airport.